cantinilab/scPRINT/README.md

 lamin init --storage ./testdb --name test --modules bionty
 ```

+⚠️ `./testdb` is set in this example but be mindful about where you want to store your data, this might get quite big as you use it and if you are on specific partition you want to consider this.

 if you start with lamin and had to do a `lamin init`, you will also need to populate your ontologies.
-This is because scPRINT is using ontologies to define its cell types, diseases, sexes, ethnicities, etc.
+This is because scPRINT is using ontologies to define its cell types, diseases, sexes, ethnicities, etc. ([link to view ontologies](https://www.ebi.ac.uk/ols4/ontologies/cl/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FCL_0000057))

-you can do it via the command
+you can do it via the command:

 `scdataloader populate all`

+⚠️ It is ok to get warnings with this function

 or with this function: